Bitcoin Exchange Kraken May Have Made Itself A Target By Dissing NY Attorney General Inquiry

 — Jesse Powell (@jespow) April 18, 2018

-The Winklevoss twins’ Gemini Trust Company was one of 13 cryptocurrency exchanges that were sent questionnaires by the New York Attorney General’s Office, which launched a wide-scale “inquiry” into how the platforms operate and how they safeguard their customers’ assets.
+The Winklevoss twins’ Gemini Trust Company was one of 13 cryptocurrency exchanges that were sent questionnaires by the New York Attorney General’s office, which launched a wide-scale “inquiry” into how the platforms operate and how they safeguard their customers’ assets.

-The AG’s Office said it launched the investigation amid escalating public interest in bitcoin, the proliferation of scams in the crypto ecosystem, and the frequent hacks that have plagued the virtual currency space.
+The AG’s office said it launched the investigation amid escalating public interest in bitcoin, the proliferation of scams in the crypto ecosystem, and the frequent hacks that have plagued the virtual currency space.

 The questionnaire seeks information on the cryptocurrency exchanges’ operations, internal controls, and safeguards to protect customer assets.